-Hot and spicy foods are widely known to upset the stomach, but they can also make urine more acidic and irritate the bladder.
-Horseradish, curry powder and cayenne pepper can contribute to chronic bladder problems and worsen symptoms of incontinence.
-High fructose corn syrup should also be avoided because it causes elevated blood sugar levels and increased urine production.
-In addition, eating lots of sugar leads to weight gain, especially in the abdominal area.
-The extra weight can press directly on the bladder and make it easier for urine to leak out.
+Spicy foods are known to upset the stomach, but they also irritate the bladder by making urine more acidic.
+Try avoiding other acidic foods such as oranges, limes, lemons, and tomatoes.
+Foods with high fructose corn syrup should also be avoided because they elevate blood sugar levels and increase urine production.
+Eating lots of sugar also leads to weight gain, which places pressure and extra strain on pelvic floor muscles, making it easier for urine to leak out.
 Maintaining a healthy weight and eating a balanced diet can help keep the bladder functioning at its best.

 People with urinary incontinence may find that their symptoms get worse when they become constipated.
 When the colon becomes enlarged with hard stool, it presses on the bladder so that the bladder is unable to contain as much urine as normal.
 Straining to have bowel movements can also weaken the pelvic floor muscles that are needed for bladder control.
-Exercising, drinking plenty of water every day and eating fiber-rich foods can help stool move through the digestive tract and prevent constipation.
-Avoiding chewing gum and carbonated drinks can reduce gas and bloating that can press on the bladder.
-Setting a regular schedule to empty the bowel and bladder can be very helpful for people who deal with both constipation and urinary incontinence.
+Exercising, drinking plenty of water every day, and eating fiber-rich foods can help stool move through the digestive tract and prevent constipation.
+Setting a regular schedule to empty the bowel and bladder can be helpful for people who deal with both constipation and urinary incontinence.

 Nicotine and other chemicals in cigarettes irritate the bladder as they are excreted from the body through the urine.
 Smoking also leads to chronic coughing as the body works to clear phlegm from the airways.
 Coughing puts an enormous amount of pressure on the bladder and causes urine to leak out.
 Over time, the bladder and pelvic muscles become weaker and unable to hold urine during any type of physical movement or activity.
-Even more alarming, smoking can also lead to bladder cancer and chronic incontinence.
-Quitting smoking makes it easier for people to breathe and hold their urine and so much more.
+Smoking can also lead to bladder cancer and chronic incontinence.

 **The information on this site is not intended or implied to be a substitute for professional medical advice.
 If you are having a severe and sudden change in physical or mental health, please call 911, contact a local emergency facility or consult with your doctor.
 Always seek the advice of your physician or other qualified healthcare provider, and never disregard the advice given because of information you have received from our website.**